VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Background

-This factorization is represented by a factor graph, where each factor corresponds to a node in the graph.

-\item To compute the posterior probability of the bit \(v_t\), a SISO decoder based on the BCJR algorithm is used.
-Given the received word \(r\), the log-posterior probability (log-APP) of the bit being 0 or 1 can be computed by the following formula:
+The SISO decoder uses bitwise MAP decoding based on the BCJR algorithm.
+For a received sequence $r = (r_1, r_2, \dots, r_N)$, the posterior probability of a bit sequence $v = (v_1, \dots, v_n)$ is computed using aggregated states $S_t$ and drift values $D_t$: